 What to do now…

-Established as an SEO specialist since 2009, following a career as a software engineer in the oil industry and investment banking.
-Michelle draws on her IT and web development experience to develop best-practice processes for implementing successful SEO strategies.
-Her pro-active approach to SEO enables organisations to raise their online profile and reach new audiences, both nationally and internationally.
-She has a wealth of cross-industry experience from startups to Fortune 500 companies .
+Established as an SEO specialist since 2009, after a career as a software engineer in the oil industry and investment banking.
+Michelle draws on her technical experience to develop best-practice processes for implementing successful SEO strategies.
+Her pro-active approach to SEO enables businesses to reach new audiences, both nationally and internationally.
+She has a wealth of cross-industry experience from startups to Fortune 500 companies.